-With the Internet conquering our everyday lives, it’s no surprise that global shopping and consumer behaviour has changed.
-Mobile commerce, or m-commerce, is gaining its momentum in leaps and bounds, with more and more people giving preference to their mobile devices for shopping and other purposes.
+With the Internet conquering our everyday lives, it’s no surprise that global shopping and consumer behavior have changed.
+Mobile commerce, or m-commerce, is gaining momentum in leaps and bounds, with more and more people giving preference to their mobile devices for shopping and other purposes.

-This is the major reason that made hundreds of business owners all around the world to start thinking about optimizing their websites for mobile, especially if the sphere is online retail.
-And with so much advanced technology all around the place, the main question here is which is better to invest in: a good-old native app or to build a progressive web application (PWA)?
+This is the major reason that made hundreds of business owners all around the world start thinking about optimizing their websites for mobile, especially if the sphere is online retail.
+And with so much advanced technology all around the place, the main question here is which is better to invest in: a good-old native app or building a progressive web application (PWA)?

 Why Is It Necessary to Invest in Apps?